Public involvement (UK health initiative): Levels of involvement

 There may be hundreds of volunteers in an involvement group or network, with several central full-time staff and/or volunteers working to make them an effective team.
 For instance, the Alzheimer's Society Research Network has several hundred volunteer members and two staff facilitators; their website lists some fifteen roles for the PI members.
 The Society spends over £10 million a year on funding research; the Network costs perhaps a quarter of a million pounds a year.
 There is, however, some commercial sponsorship, for instance from a care home group and a pharma firm for the most recent pre-covid annual conference.

 Reporting

 Despite the increased demand for public involvement in health and care research, concerns have been expressed at the variable quality of feedback coming from that involvement.
 In 2017 new guidance was provided in an attempt to address this issue.
 At around the same time, NIHR published the first draft of the UK Standards for Public Involvement.

 One of the six standards concerns getting to know the impact of public involvement: "To drive improvement, we capture and share the difference that public involvement makes to research."
 (That is from the 2018 version; the final, 2019, version is somewhat less clear: "Seek improvement by identifying and sharing the difference that public involvement makes to research.")

 Impact relates to PI effectiveness (quality).
-Indeed, it can lead to cost-effectiveness, important as PI can cost as much as 10% of some research budgets.
+Indeed, it can lead to cost-effectiveness, important as meaningful PI can cost as much as 10% of some research budgets.
 Knowledge of PI impact has several levels: